-Honey fermented garlic is so easy to make, whether you want it for its delicious culinary uses or its immune boosting probiotic punch.
-The hardest part is peeling a jarful of garlic.
-After that, all you need to do is pour over some raw honey.
+Honey fermented garlic is so easy to make, it’s perfect for first-time fermenters.
+The hardest part is peeling a jarful of garlic!

 Why make honey fermented garlic?

 Not convinced that you want to make honey fermented garlic?
-Here are a few of the main reasons to make this fermented condiment today:
+Here are a few reasons to try this fermented condiment:

 - Immune Boosting: Lots of people eat raw garlic to boost their immune system.
-Honey-fermented garlic simply adds a dose of probiotics.
+Fermented garlic adds a dose of probiotics.
 However, the garlic only mellows slightly with fermenting, so if raw garlic isn’t your thing, then take a spoonful of honey instead.

-- Preservation: Fermenting garlic in honey is a great way to preserve your harvest.
-The honey prevents the garlic from getting moldy or drying out.
+- Food Preservation: Fermenting garlic in honey is a great way to preserve your harvest.
+Honey prevents the garlic from getting moldy or drying out.
 And the garlic can be fished out of the honey whenever you want to cook with it.

-- Mild Raw Garlic: The garlic is perfect for any dish where you want to add raw garlic, but don’t want the intense bite of raw garlic.
-It is perfect for hummus, fresh salsa, and other dips and sauces.
+- Milder Raw Garlic: Fermented garlic is perfect for any dish where you want to add raw garlic, but don’t want the intense bite of raw garlic.
+It is perfect for hummus, fresh salsa, and other dips and dressings.

 - Garlic infused honey: I LOVE garlic infused honey.
 It is amazingly delicious.
 Mildly-sweet and filled with the flavour of garlic, it is perfect for salads, sauces and drizzling on cheese.
 Try adding a few teaspoons to a halloumi salad, or coleslaw.
 It is oh so yummy.